shiksha5245/MaaCare-AI-Offline-Pregnancy-Health-Assistant/README.md

 - Offline hospital directory
 - Pregnancy risk assessment

+---

 Disclaimer

 MaaCare AI is an educational assistant designed to provide general pregnancy information.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Users should always consult qualified healthcare professionals for medical decisions.
 In case of emergencies such as heavy bleeding, severe abdominal pain, seizures, difficulty breathing, or reduced fetal movement, seek immediate medical care.

+---

 Project Vision

 Our mission is to make trusted pregnancy guidance accessible to every mother—anytime, anywhere—even without an internet connection.
 By combining offline AI with a privacy-first approach, MaaCare AI aims to improve maternal awareness, encourage timely healthcare, and support healthier pregnancies around the world.

+---

+Made with ❤️ to support safer pregnancies through accessible, privacy-focused AI.